Daily Life in Morocco

 A day's journey in Morocco can take you from Atlantic beaches through rich farmland, and over high mountain passes to the Sahara itself.
 The human landscape is no less fascinating – half of all Moroccans still live in rural areas, and everywhere you'll spot people working this extraordinary land, harvesting barley on tiny stone-walled terraces hewn from cliffsides, tending to olive and argan groves, or leading their flocks of sheep to mountain pastures.

-When the Umayyads arrived in Morocco, they rode their horses onto Atlantic beaches and dubbed the country Al-Maghreb (where the sun sets), knowing that the sea marked the westernmost limit of their conquests.
-The coast has played a central role in Moroccan history, from the Barbary pirates to the Allied landings of WWII; today the country is developing stretches of both its Atlantic and Mediterranean coastlines into shiny new tourist hubs complete with villas, resorts and golf courses.
+When the Umayyads arrived in Morocco, they rode their horses onto Atlantic beaches and dubbed the country Al Maghreb (where the sun sets), knowing that the sea marked the westernmost limit of their conquests.
+The coast has played a central role in Moroccan history, from the Barbary pirates to the Allied landings of WWII; today the country is developing stretches of both its Atlantic and Mediterranean coastlines into shiny new tourist hubs complete with villas and resorts.
 Luckily for nature lovers, there's still pristine coastline in between, with rare shorebirds and cliff's-edge vistas.

 Three mountain ranges ripple diagonally across a topographical map of Morocco: the Rif in the north, the Middle Atlas (south of Fez) and the High Atlas (south and northeast of Marrakesh), with the southern sub-chain of the Anti Atlas slumping into the desert.
 The monumental force of plate tectonics brought these ranges into existence.
 Around 60 million years ago, a dramatic collision of Africa and Eurasia plates lifted up the High Atlas, while closing the Strait of Gibraltar and raising the Alps and Pyrenees.
 More recently, the mountains have provided shelter for self-sufficient Berbers, a safe haven for those fleeing invaders and a strategic retreat for organising resistance against would-be colonisers.